 The vice president for operations develops, implements, and monitors University policies governing physical facilities, campus safety and security, human resources, and capital construction responsibilities, and develops, implements, monitors, and maintains personnel policies and records.
-Reporting to the vice president for operations are the following offices and areas: associate vice president for facilities management, associate vice president for information technology services, associate vice president for human resources, chief of the New York State University police, director of environmental health and safety and director of the University Center for Training and Development.
+Reporting to the vice president for operations are the following offices and areas: associate vice president for facilities management, associate vice president for information technology services, associate vice president for human resources, associate vice president for emergency services and director of the University Center for Training and Development.
 The president may designate other duties.